Spirals-Team/hadoop-benchmark/README.md

  This command will create a Hadoop control container in Hadoop control node.
  This container shall run ResourceManager, NameNode, SecondaryNamenode and JobHistoryServer which are master components of Hadoop.

- When the Hadoop control container is running, a Hadoop compute container will be launched in Hadoop Compute node 1.
+ When the Hadoop control container is running, a Hadoop compute container will be launched in each Hadoop Compute node.
  This container supports NodeManager and Datanode which are slave agent of Hadoop.

 ### 4.3 Running bechnmarks